-- 8.828.192 Similarly, where consent has been withdrawn by the customer for either a specific payment transaction or a series of payment transactions, including the payment transaction in question, it should be treated as unauthorised.
-However, unauthorised transactions can be distinguished from misdirected transactions, where the customer has authorised the transaction but the money has been paid to the wrong recipient.
-This could be due to the customer providing the incorrect unique identifier (see regulation 90) or it could be the PSP's error (in which case it should be treated as an incorrectly executed transaction under regulations 91 and 92).
-There is - 8.193 The obligation to provide a refund is subject to any responsibility which the customer may have for the unauthorised transaction under regulation 77. - 8.194 A refund must be provided to the customer as soon as practicable and at the latest by the end of the business day following the day on which the PSP becomes aware of the unauthorised transaction (i.e. if a customer notifies the PSP on Monday morning, the refund must be made as soon as practicable and, at the latest, by the end of Tuesday).
+- 8.193 The obligation to provide a refund is subject to any responsibility which the customer may have for the unauthorised transaction under regulation 77. - 8.194 A refund must be provided to the customer as soon as practicable and at the latest by the end of the business day following the day on which the PSP becomes aware of the unauthorised transaction (i.e. if a customer notifies the PSP on Monday morning, the refund must be made as soon as practicable and, at the latest, by the end of Tuesday).
 The only exception to this is where the PSP has reasonable grounds for suspecting fraud and it has notified a person mentioned in s333A(2) of the Proceeds of Crime Act 2002 (e.g. a constable, an officer of HMRC, a nominated officer or an authorised National Crime Agency Officer) in writing.
 In light of recital 71 to PSD2, we consider 'fraud' in regulation 76 to mean fraudulent behaviour by the payment service user. - 8.195 The effect of this is that, in cases where PSPs do not have reasonable grounds to suspect fraud (for example, where the customer may have been grossly negligent), PSPs will nevertheless need to provide a refund by the end of the next business day at the latest and continue any investigation after the refund has been provided. - 8.196 It is not appropriate for the PSP to purport to make a refund for an unauthorised transaction conditional on the customer signing a declaration. - 8.197 If the results of an investigation enable it to prove either that the customer did authorise the transaction or was otherwise liable, the PSP can reverse the refund.
 Where this occurs, we would expect the provider to give reasonable notice of the reversal to the customer.
-What is "reasonable" will depend on the particular circumstances of the case. - 8.838.198 Where the PSP has reasonable grounds to suspect fraud and has made a notification to a person mentioned in s333A(2) of the Proceeds of Crime Act 2002, there is still a balance to be struck between a customer's right to an immediatebe provided with a refund for an unauthorised payment transaction quickly, and the need to determine whether the payment transaction was properly authorised, or whether the customer has failed in their own obligations with regard to the payment instrument used, so that the claim is invalid. fraudulent.
-We expect payment service providers PSPs to take a reasonable approach to this.
-In our view it would usually be reasonable to investigate a claim before making a refund if there is prima facie evidence to suggest that either the customer has acted fraudulently or that he has deliberately or grossly negligently failed to comply with his obligations in relation to the payment instrument.
-Otherwise, we would generally expect the payment service provider to make the refund and other correcting actions immediately. - 8.21 We consider that the reference in regulation 61 of the PSRs to 'immediately' refunding the amount of an unauthorised payment transaction means that the payment service provider must refund the amount as quickly as possible.
-In our view, any refund made later than close of business on the day the claim was made could not be regarded as immediate.
-The only exception to this would be if the claim was received out of hours or at the very end of the business day.
-In such circumstances it may be acceptable to make the refund at the beginning of the following business day.
+What is "reasonable" will depend on the particular circumstances of the case. - 8.198 Where the PSP has reasonable grounds to suspect fraud and has made a notification to a person mentioned in s333A(2) of the Proceeds of Crime Act 2002, there is still a balance to be struck between a customer's right to be provided with a refund for an unauthorised payment transaction quickly, and the need to determine whether the payment transaction was fraudulent.
+We expect PSPs to take a reasonable approach to this. - 8.199 Where an investigation is justified, it needs to be carried out as quickly as possible in light of the circumstances.
+In no circumstances should the investigation be used to discourage the customer from pursuing the claim.
+Clearly, if such an investigation is carried out and the customer is not found to be at fault, an immediate refund must be made, and back valued so that the customer does not suffer any loss. - 8.200 If payment service is provided in relation to funds covered by a credit line provided under an agreement regulated by the CCA then this provision will not apply and consumer credit provisions will apply instead.
+Regulation 75 requirements (evidence on authentication and execution of payment transactions) do, however, apply and the PSP should also note the provisions of section 171 of the CCA (onus of proof in various proceedings).
+Our understanding is that this means that unless or until the PSP can provide the evidence to show liability on the part of the customer, the customer is not liable, meaning that no interest should be charged on the disputed amount, and the PSP is not entitled to demand repayment of that sum.